UNC-Major-Lab/Fragment-Isotope-Distribution-Paper/README.md

 3. R 3.2.2
 4. Python 2.7.1
 5. OpenMS 2.1 (our custom fork, that includes the spline models. see below for instructions)
+6. gcc-4.8.1 and g++-4.8.1 (other version might work too, but that's what I used)

 ## Build Instructions
 1. Build our version of OpenMS 2.1